Railway flora

 Other pictures, depicting this species, may be seen on the page Plants: Urban plant life.

 Common sow-thistle, growing along a railroad track in the city of Aarhus, Denmark.
-The red plants in the background are a red variety of Herb Robert (Geranium robertianum var. rubricaule), and the green plant is tufted vetch (Vicia cracca).
+The red plants in the background are the red form of Herb Robert (Geranium robertianum), and the green plant is tufted vetch (Vicia cracca).
 (Photo copyright © by Kaj Halberg)

 Taraxacum officinale Dandelion